Skip to main content

 2. The comms lead should share the incident report with the PaaS SREs and wider managed service pool for visibility.

-3. An incident continuation meeting to talk through:
+3. An incident continuation meeting should be scheduled for 9am the following working day to talk through:

 • the current incident status